Strategic Gaussian Signaling under Linear Sensitivity Mismatch

 \begin{pf} We analyze the game where $m \sim \N(0, \sigma_m^2)$ and $w \sim \N(0, \sigma_w^2)$.
 Let $D \coloneq \E[(m-u)^2]$ and $P \coloneq \E[x^2]$ denote the scalar mean squared estimation error and average transmission power, respectively.

-\emph{Step 1: Encoder's cost.} By Proposition~\ref{prop:decoder_mmse}, the decoder's best response is $u = \E[m|y]$.
+\emph{Step 1: Encoder's cost.} By Prop.~\ref{prop:decoder_mmse}, the decoder's best response is $u = \E[m|y]$.
 Following the same orthogonal decomposition logic used in Section~\ref{sec:cheaptalk_scalar}, we substitute $\E[u^2] = \sigma_m^2 - D$ into the encoder's cost function \eqref{eq:inst_cost_e}.
 The expected cost simplifies to

 The encoder's problem is to minimize \eqref{eq:Je_DP} subject to the physical constraints imposed by the channel.

 \emph{Step 2: Information-theoretic lower bound.} First, we relate the mutual information to the distortion using differential entropy: